 Some hailstorms train over the same area (as stationary or slow-moving thunderstorms develop), producing massive hail accumulations.
 Hail accumulated 18” deep on level in Seldon, Kansas on June 3, 1959, perhaps the greatest on-level hail accumulation on record in the U.S.

 |Figure 6.
-An aerial view of a swath of deep hail that accumulated over Seldon, Kansas, due to 18” of hail fell that on the town on June 3, 1959.
+An aerial view of a swath of deep hail that accumulated over Seldon, Kansas, due to 18” of hail that fell on the town on June 3, 1959.
 Photo from the Norton Telegram newspaper archives, Norton, Kansas.|

 Heavy rainfall during or following a hailstorm can cause hail accumulations to wash into ditches, creek beds, or other low-lying areas resulting in enormous piles of hail often several feet deep.
 This was the case during a storm south of Clayton, New Mexico on August 13, 2004 when a 12” hail accumulation was swept into a draw by 5” of rainfall.
 A culvert in the draw became clogged by the flow and the hail piled up to an astonishing 15 feet deep behind it!